This is a “close” copy of the words that were spoken in this episode

 The guest was Shankar Krishnan

-Welcome to Engineering Heroes’ mini-series in the lead up to the very first World Engineering Day for Sustainable Development 2020.
+Welcome to Engineering Leaders’ mini-series in the lead up to the very first World Engineering Day for Sustainable Development 2020.
 This mini-series is being supported by the World Federation of Engineering Organisations.

 My name is Melanie and my co-host and our podcast’s resident engineer is Dominic.

 Today’s episode is on the United Nations’ Sustainable Development Goal number 3, Good health and well-being

 Our guest is based in the USA and is a full professor at Wentworth Institute of Technology in Boston, where he is the founding director of the biomedical engineering department.